Professional Reviews

 Kaspersky Safe Kids Ease of Use

-However, I don’t like how the web app doesn’t log you out of your account after several minutes of inactivity (like Qustodio does) — if you leave your device unattended while you go out for a smoke or to get some groceries, your child could be able to lift certain restrictions without you knowing.
+However, I don’t like how the web app doesn’t log you out after several minutes of inactivity (like Qustodio does) — if you leave your device unattended while you go out for a smoke or to get some groceries, your child could be able to lift certain restrictions without you knowing.

 Overall, Kaspersky Safe Kids has a beginner-friendly web app that’s feature-rich and also provides access to useful advice for parents, but I’d like to see the provider add an inactivity timeout feature.